4. Logging in

 VSCode connect to host

-(passphrase) two times, type it where indicated by your Application:
+(two times), type it where indicated by your Application:

 VSCode setup